Blogs

 Understanding Color Temperature

-What is color temperature?
+What is colour temperature?

 The Correlated Color Temperature or CCT of an LED light fixture defines the appearance (i.e., warm or cool lighting effect) produced by the light bulb.
-It should be mentioned that the value is not an indication of how hot or cool the bulb feels to touch.
+It should be mentioned that the value is not an indication of how hot or cool the bulb feels to the touch.

 Also Read: Do LED Lights Get Hot – How Hot Are LED Bulbs?

-Color temperature is measured in degrees Kelvin on a scale of 1000 to 10000.
+Colour temperature is measured in degrees Kelvin on a scale of 1000 to 10000.

-Color Temperature and Space
+Colour Temperature and Space

 The LED light bulb color temperature has a major effect on the room where the lights are used.
 The value is measured in Kelvin with typical values for commercial and residential lighting ranging between 2000 & 6500K.